Suns beat Clippers, clinch first playoff spot in 11 years

 Clippers: Guard Patrick Beverley (hand fracture) and forwards Kawhi Leonard (sore right foot) and Serge Ibaka (lower back) didn’t play.

-Suns: Forwards Jae Crowder (right ankle sprain), Dario Saric (left ankle) and Abdel Nader (right knee) didn’t play.
+Suns: Forwards Jae Crowder (right ankle sprain), Dario Saric (left ankle) and Abdel Nader (right knee) didn’t play. … Kaminsky was out of the playing rotation for several weeks before stepping up with Crowder and Saric out.
+He finished 6 of 8 from the field, scoring seven points in a row at one point in the second quarter.

+“Speaks to the work and speaks to his attitude,” Williams said of Kaminsky.
+“He was ready.”

 UP NEXT